Donor Name: The Fund to End Violence Against Children

 To ensure organizations with MNR expertise can deliver against demand from countries for support with the development and implementation of national action plans, there is a need to enhance the quality and consistency of how MNR capabilities are delivered on a global level.

-We are therefore seeking proposals from organizations with a proven track record of CSE subject matter expertise and which seek to work together to enhance the quality and consistency of how an MNR capability is delivered on a global level.
+They are therefore seeking proposals from organizations with a proven track record of CSE subject matter expertise and which seek to work together to enhance the quality and consistency of how an MNR capability is delivered on a global level.
 All organizations applying should consider the following:

 ● A proven track record of delivery of activity to prevent and tackle online child sexual exploitation at either a national or transnational level; this applies to both a ‘lead’ organization and any others that form part of a collaborative application.